MPDPilot/MPDPilot-website/_pages/features.md

 </a>

 MPD Pilot makes it easy to navigate your music library.
-With a familiar remote folders browser, you can explore through your collections effortlessly and locate specific songs or albums with advanced search options.
+With a familiar remote folders browser, you can explore through your collections effortlessly and locate specific songs or albums with the search function.
 The app also supports stored playlist management, letting you create and arrange playlists right within the app.

 Album cover art is displayed from your MPD collections or fetched from third-party sources, adding a visual touch to your library browsing.